How to Use this Guide

 If you don’t authorize such interests on initial formation, you can always amend the Operating Agreement to authorize such interests.

 Real talk: this is where a professional really comes in handy, especially if the nature of your business means a bit more in the red tape department.
 There may be a nice stack of paperwork, or just be a couple with corresponding fees.
 You get the idea.
 Just be diligent and get these obligations taken care of.

-If you’re doing this solo, bookmark the New York district office of the Small Business Administration and the state’s Small Biz Development Center because they’re likely going to be go-to sources.
 If you need help, consider professional Business License Research packages that can quickly source all needed documents for you.

 New LLCS must publish a copy of the Articles of Organization in two county newspapers (one daily and one weekly newspaper where the business is located) for six weeks within 6 months of the date when the LLC is officially formed.

 Check with your local county for the list of county newspapers that have been approved for publication and shop around for the lowest prices before deciding on the newspapers.